 Without a CRM, all the details of your end customers, like the number of times they opened an email, which emails they opened, your phone conversations and so on will get lost or forgotten.
 You can’t distinguish interested leads, from those who won’t buy anything.
 This means you’ll often upsell to the wrong people.
 More importantly, if you rely on a specific employee to keep track of the data or spreadsheets, then the information is gone once they leave.

 CRM tools are the solution to these problems.

-It keeps end customer data and converts them into actionable insights or reports that you can use to evaluate the different phases of your sales strategy—from need to deal.
-It keeps contact details up to date, tracks information, and shares it with everyone on your sales management team.
-It allows you to distinguish customers, divide them into segments and identify cross-selling and up-selling opportunities.
+It keeps end customer data and converts them into actionable insights or reports that you can use to evaluate the different phases of your sales strategy—from the need to deal.
+A CRM tool keeps the contact details up to date, tracks information, and shares it with everyone on your sales management team.
+It allows you to distinguish customers, divide them into segments, and identify cross-selling and up-selling opportunities.
 This way, you can effectively grow your business and improve your sales plan.

-You can even use these tools to track phone calls, sales plans,meetings, and presentations, follow-ups and business plans of your team.
+You can even use these tools to track phone calls, sales plans, meetings, presentations, follow-ups, and business plans of your team.

 What are the Key Features of CRM tools?
 Check out our list:

 - Analytics, reporting, and dashboards